-In addition, the Regulation on the Capital Maintenance and Cyclical Capital Buffer and the Regulation on the Measurement and Evaluation of Leverage Levels of Banks were published in the Official Gazette dated 5 November 2013 and numbered 28812, which regulations entered into force on 1 January 2014 (with the exception of certain provisions of the latter regulation that will enter into effect on 1 January 2015).
+In addition, the Regulation on the Capital Maintenance and Cyclical Capital Buffer and the Regulation on the Measurement and Evaluation of Leverage Levels of Banks were published in the Official Gazette dated 5 November 2013 and numbered 28812, which regulations entered into force on 1 January 2014 (with the exception of certain provisions of the latter regulation that entered into effect on 1 January 2015).
 The Regulation on the Capital Maintenance and Cyclical Capital Buffer provides additional core capital requirements both on a consolidated and bank-only basis.
 Pursuant to this regulation, the additional core capital requirements are to be calculated by the multiplication of the amount of risk-weighted assets by the sum of a capital maintenance buffer ratio and bank-specific countercyclical buffer ratio.
 The Regulation on the Measurement and Evaluation of the Leverage Level of Banks seeks to constrain leverage in the banking system and ensure maintenance of adequate equity on a consolidated and bank-only basis against leverage risks.
-Lastly, the Regulation on Liquidity Coverage Ratios, published in the Official Gazette dated 21 March

-2014 and numbered 28948, seeks to ensure that a bank maintains an adequate level of unencumbered, high-quality liquid assets that can be converted into cash to meet its liquidity needs for a 30 calendar day period.
-The Regulation on Liquidity Coverage Ratios provides that the ratio of the high quality asset stock to the net cash outflows, both of which are calculated in line with the regulation, cannot be lower than 100% in respect of total consolidated and non-consolidated liquidity and 80% in respect of total consolidated and non-consolidated foreign exchange liquidity.
-Unconsolidated total and foreign currency liquidity coverage ratios cannot be noncompliant more than six times within a calendar year.
-This includes noncompliances which have already been remedied.
-With respect to consolidated total and foreign currency liquidity coverage, these cannot be noncompliant consecutively within a calendar year and such ratios cannot be noncompliant for more than two times within a calendar year, including the noncompliances that have already been remedied.
-The Regulation on Liquidity Coverage Ratios entered into effect immediately with the provisions thereof becoming applicable as of 1 January 2014 (with the exception of certain provisions relating to minimum coverage ratio levels and the consequences of failing to maintain compliance, which will enter into effect on 1 January 2015).
+Lastly, the Regulation on Liquidity Coverage Ratios, published in the Official Gazette dated 21 March 2014 and numbered 28948, seeks to ensure that a bank maintains an adequate level of unencumbered, highquality liquid assets that can be converted into cash to meet its liquidity needs for a 30 calendar day period.
+The Regulation on Liquidity Coverage Ratios provides that the ratio of the high quality asset stock to the net cash outflows, both of which are calculated in line with the regulation, cannot be lower than 100% in respect of total consolidated and non-consolidated liquidity and 80% in respect of total consolidated and nonconsolidated foreign exchange liquidity; however, pursuant to the BRSA decision dated 26 December 2014 No. 6143, for a period starting from 5 January 2015 and ending on 31 December 2015, such ratios shall be applied as 60% and 40%, respectively.
+Furthermore, such ratios shall be applied in increments of ten percentage points for each year from 1 January 2016 until 1 January 2019.
+Unconsolidated total and foreign currency liquidity coverage ratios cannot be non-compliant more than six times within a calendar year.
+This includes non-compliances that have already been remedied.
+With respect to consolidated total and foreign currency liquidity coverage, these cannot be noncompliant consecutively within a calendar year and such ratios cannot be non-compliant for more than two times within a calendar year, including the noncompliances that have already been remedied.
+The Regulation on Liquidity Coverage Ratios entered into effect immediately with the provisions thereof becoming applicable as of 1 January 2014 (with the exception of certain provisions relating to minimum coverage ratio levels and the consequences of failing to maintain compliance, which entered into effect on 5 January 2015 pursuant to the BRSA decision dated 26 December 2014 and No. 6143).